xeokit/xeokit-convert/README.md

 The [XKT format](https://github.com/xeokit/xeokit-convert/tree/master/specs) compresses large double-precision models to a compact payload that loads quickly over the Web into a xeokit viewer running in the browser.
-We can use xeokit-convert to convert several source formats into XKT, such as IFC, glTF, 3DXML and CityJSON.
+We can use xeokit-convert to convert several source formats into XKT, such as IFC, glTF and CityJSON.

 # Acknowledgements